Dimers and Imaginary geometry: Discrete estimates on uniform spanning trees

-Again, the same statement holds for crossing from top to bottom, i.e., from $B_2'$ to $B_1$. \end{enumerate} Let us remark here that the crossing estimate is not a consequence of the invariance principle since we do not have a rate of convergence which is uniform over all points in the plane.
-Also note that the crossing estimates hold for rectangles $ R,R'$ rescaled by $r>0$ and translated by $z$ for the same $\alpha_0$ and $\delta \in (0,r\delta_0)$.
-We emphasise here that it is enough to assume the invariance principle starting from a single point.

-\begin{remark} A consequence of the results of Yadin and Yehudayoff \cite{YY} is that under these assumptions loop-erased random walk in $D^\d$, started from an arbitrary vertex $z^\delta \to z$ as $\delta \to 0$, will converge (for the uniform topology on compacts) towards radial SLE$_2$ in $D$ towards $z$.
-Note that this holds even if $z$ is distinct from $0$.
-There are a few details worth mentioning here: \begin{enumerate}
+We point out that the invariance principle starting from zero, together with the crossing estimate, imply an invariance principle starting from arbitrary vertices $v^\d$ in $G^\delta$ converging to a point $z \in \C$ as $\delta \to 0$.
+Briefly, by the invariance principle a walk starting from zero has a positive probability of making a small circuit around $z$; so that a walk starting from $z$ can be coupled to the walk starting from zero the first time it hits this circuit (note that this time is a.s. finite by the crossing assumption).

+However, we also point out that that the crossing estimate would not follow from the invariance principle even if we assume it for all starting points; this would require a uniformity in the rate of convergence which does not necessarily hold in interesting examples for applications (in particular in the case of T-graphs which motivates our work).

+\begin{remark} In this paper we make crucial use of a result of Yadin and Yehudayoff \cite{YY} showing convergence of loop-erased random walk to SLE$_2$.
+This holds under an assumption of invariance principle for simple random walk.
+However we need to spare a few words on their paper since they do not state their main theorems with quite the level of generality that we need here.
+Here are the points to note in order to check that their proofs extend to our setting.

-\item Yadin and Yehudayoff \cite{YY} considered \emph{backward} loop erased random walk, whereas we consider forward LERW (where loops are erased in chronological order).
+1. They considered \emph{backward} loop erased random walk, whereas we consider forward LERW (where loops are erased in chronological order).
 However, these have the same law, even when the graph is directed as is the case here (see \cite{Lawler}).

+2. They consider scaled versions of a single infinite graphs instead of an arbitrary family of graphs with a scale parameter $\delta$.
+However this is just for ease of notation as the proofs never use the relation between the graphs at different scales and all estimates are uniform over the underlying graphs.